NeuPhysics/neutrino/docs/astrophysics/supernova.rst

-Features of Type II supernova from observation in astronomy are listed below [Kent]_.
+Features of Type II supernova from observation in astronomy are listed below [Budge]_.

 1. They have asymmetic remnants,
 2. The elements are not uniformly distributed in the remanants,
 3. Neutron stars obtained high velocities from somewhere,
 4. ...

+We are most interested in neutrinos.
+From the view of observations, our detectors in the solar system can detect neutrino flux with energy spectrum and time evolution.